nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Now we are stuck: In the definition of `drawCol`, we need to know the current row and column number, but we do not have that!
-If we would write `n` (which maybe a perl programmer from the last century would try here), we would get an error about a variable being not in scope.
+If we would write `n` (which maybe a Perl programmer from the last century would try here), we would get an error about a variable being not in scope.
 And even if we somehow could access the `n` there, which one would it be – `draw21times` is run twice here!